 Within Excel, create a column that uses the VLOOKUP function to match master values you exported from QuickBase with detail records in your Excel spreadsheet.

 The VLOOKUP function matches values for you.
 The following figure shows how it works.
-Using the VLOOKUP function usually requires someone with some expertise in Excel.
-Read more about VLOOKUP on the Microsoft Web site.
+Read more about VLOOKUP.

 Cells in the Company ID column (Column I) contain VLOOKUP functions that match the value found in Activities tab's Column B with a value that appears on the list of companies imported onto Sheet 1.
 When VLOOKUP finds a match, it returns the corresponding QuickBase Record ID# from Sheet 1 (refer back to step 1 to see how the numbers match company names).
 The function in cell I14 is highlighted and displays in the toolbar above the spreadsheet.
 In English, this formula says: take the value in B14 (this value is different in each I column's cell to match its own row) and search Sheet1 cells A2 through B12.
 Where you find a matching value, return the corresponding value in column two of the search area (which is Sheet1's column B).

-Now you're ready to import values that belong in the detail table.
+Now you're ready to import values that belong in the details table.